 The evocative nature of her work has been compared to giants in the art world ranging from Hurrell and Penn, to Helmut Newton and Cartier-Bresson.
 She has that rare eye for classical portraiture in unique juxtaposition with the abstract.
 Among her significant admirers is world renowned gallerist and art expert, Howard Russeck, who has compared her work to the aforementioned classical greats.

-Her groundbreaking work will be featured in two upcoming shows, first in a solo Exhibition with museum currators in New York City.
-Internationally acclaimed designer and artist Barry Kieselstein-Cord is endorsing Victoria's New York City show.
-Next will be a museum exhibit of Victoria's work at MIIT, Museo Internazionale Italia Arte in Torino, Italy.
+Last year her work was featured at NFT Artworks, "Scope Miami," Hamptons Fine Art Fair, and an international gallery in New York City.
+In 2022, Victoria's work will be showcased at the WAF World Art Forum in Cairo, Egypt, as well as the Museum National of Egyptian Civilization.
+Additionally, her work will be featured in upcoming group exhibits in an international gallery in New York City throughout this year.
+Her groundbreaking work will be featured in upcoming shows, a solo Exhibition with museum currators in New York City.
+Internationally acclaimed designer and artist Barry Kieselstein-Cord is endorsing Victoria's New York City solo show.
+Next will be a museum exhibit of Victoria's work at MIIT, Museo Internazionale Italia Arte in Torino, Italy late this year.

 Her subjects are frequently surrealistically presented, yet with an identifiability that is both tangible and touching.
 “One can learn the basics of photography, but the execution of a transcendent image is an inspired collaboration between the photographer and the subject.
 I conspire with my models to create a time as opposed to a space.
 In an ideal circumstance, the model and I become one.
 The camera is simply the tool that unites us...."

 However, Victoria’s work is not limited to fashion, portraiture, or weddings.
 She has been invited to photograph some of the world’s most iconic locations.